 How do I create an electronic signature for art?

 With Signaturely, you can quickly and easily create an electronic signature for digital art.
-With a variety of plans to choose from, Signaturely can be your partner on your digital art journey by helping you create a consistent, professional, recognizable signature to use across all of your digital art pieces.
+With various plans to choose from, Signaturely can be your partner on your digital art journey by helping you create a consistent, professional, recognizable signature to use across all of your digital art pieces.

 Is there an app for artist signatures?

-There are a number of applications to create digital signatures, but none that are specifically tailored to artist signatures.
+There are many applications to create digital signatures, but none that are specifically tailored to artist signatures.
 Artist signatures should be unique to the artist and consistent with the artist’s brand.
-Signaturely can assist in creating a signature that’s recognizable and uniform across your works of art..
+Signaturely can assist in creating a recognizable and uniform signature across your works of art.